autarch/blog.urth.org/content/posts/2011-04-04-building-a-better-form-library.md

 @Sebastian: I should also clarify the field() sugar is just that, sugar.
 There's a metaclass API in the background that you can use, just like how Moose works with has().

 **Leo, on 2011-04-05 02:28, said:**
-You might be interested in <a href="https://github.com/jjl/Spark-Form" rel="nofollow ugc">https://github.com/jjl/Spark-Form</a> - I've not used it yet - but sounded interesting from a London.pm technical talk.
+You might be interested in <https://github.com/jjl/Spark-Form> - I've not used it yet - but sounded interesting from a London.pm technical talk.

 **Zbigniew Lukasiak, on 2011-04-05 02:34, said:**
 So I understand that Form is application scope - and Form::ResultSet is request scope.
 If someone wants to write some custom processing of the parameters (like converting a few fields into a DateTime) - would he put that additional code into a class in application scope or request scope?